Question

 Strategic

-Best when you designed or organized the framework and terms of complex agreements or deals
+Ideal when you designed the framework or terms of complex agreements, showing strategic thinking and planning skills

 Influenced